coder/coder/docs/admin/configure.md

 external URL that users and workspaces use to connect to Coder (e.g.
 <https://coder.example.com>).
 This should not be localhost.

-> Access URL should be a external IP address or domain with DNS records pointing
+> Access URL should be an external IP address or domain with DNS records
-> to Coder.
+> pointing to Coder.

 ### Tunnel